List of international cricket centuries at Newlands Cricket Ground

 Newlands Cricket Ground is a South African cricket ground located in Cape Town, it has a capacity of 25,000.
 The ground hosted its first Test match in 1889 and its first One Day International (ODI) in 1992.
 52 Test matches have been played at the ground as well as 36 ODIs.

 The first Test match century scored at the ground was in 1889 by the Englishman Bobby Abel who made 120 against South Africa.
 99 Test centuries have occurred at the ground, the highest of these was scored in 2006 by the New Zealander Stephen Fleming.
-Fleming's score of 262 from 423 deliveries is one of six double centuries the ground has seen, the others being 228, 209, 224, 258 and 201 scored by Herschelle Gibbs, Graeme Pollock, Jacques Kallis, Ben Stokes and Hashim Amla respectively.
+Fleming's score of 262 from 423 deliveries is one of six double centuries the ground has seen, the others being 228, 209, 224, 258, 201 and 259 scored by Herschelle Gibbs, Graeme Pollock, Jacques Kallis, Ben Stokes, Hashim Amla and Ryan Rickelton respectively.
 Jacques Kallis has scored the most Test centuries at the ground with nine.

 The New Zealand batsman Roger Twose was the first player to score an ODI century at the ground, making 103 against South Africa.
 Brian Lara and Sourav Ganguly are the only other non-South African batsman to have scored an ODI century at Newlands.Faf du Plessis holds the record for the highest score with 185*.
 Herschelle Gibbs and AB de Villiers are the only batsmen to have scored two ODI centuries at the ground.